rt-comps/rt-comps.github.io/dev/simon/Node/index.md

 [< Back](README.md)
 # index.js

-This file is used to initiate the loading of the component and its dependencies.
+This file is used to initiate the loading of the component and its dependancies.

 ```js
 // ===== Import all required modules and components